 - Doesn’t come assembled, so it’ll take some time to put together

 The option for multiple position footplates is innovative, making this cross trainer great for multiple users.
 Without the option to add resistance or change incline, it’s possible that even novice cardio exercisers might outgrow this machine too quickly.
 It’s relatively small, so it won’t take up too much space, and the wheels make it easy to move around.

 It’s easy to keep your workouts varied with this Reebok ZR8 Cross Trainer.
 With 32 levels of resistance available and 12 pre-set programmes and 7 customisable options, you’re never going to get bored using this cardio machine.
 A large LCD display makes it easy to track your progress during your workout.
 Built-in hand pulse sensors give you accurate and up to date information about calories burned and your heart rate which helps you reach your goals easier.

-- 9kg fly wheel suggest this will be quiet, so no worry about disturbing anyone
+- 9 kg fly wheel means it’s quieter, so no worry about disturbing anyone

 - 32 resistance levels give lots of variety to a workout

 - Variable stride length makes it good for all users

 - The option to create 7 personalised programmes gives you plenty of versatility